SCIInstitute/ShapeWorks/README.md

 Getting Started
 =====================

 [GettingStarted](Documentation/GettingStarted.md) provides overviews of dataset grooming, optimization, and analysis, ShapeWorks Studio and command line instructions, and practical use cases.
+See [ShapeWorks in action](Documentation/GettingStarted.md#shapeworksstudio)!

 How Tos
 ---------------------